 10.3 No area across the University is permitted to agree to any outgoing sponsorship arrangements without written approval from the Manager, Experiential Marketing.

 10.4 Areas which agree to sponsor an event or activity that incurs a cost for catering, venue or other costs are required to pay for those costs.

 10.5 Marketing will only pay for costs of activities that have received written approval in advance by the Manager, Experiential Marketing.

 11.1 Marketing appoints and manages advertising agencies to provide professional advice, media and creative services for corporate branding and program marketing campaigns and other key projects.
 All agency briefs are managed through Marketing.

 11.2 The only exception to 11.1 is employment advertising, which is coordinated through People and Culture.

 11.3 The Director, Marketing or delegate must approve all advertisements for editorial, brand and legal compliance prior to dispatch and the CRICOS provider number must appear on all advertising both locally and internationally.

 12.2 Marketing is responsible for the management, development and maintenance of the University’s website including its structure, content (written and visual), development and design.
-All architecture of the website is managed by Marketing with due consideration of relevant Queensland and Commonwealth legislation, accessibility guidelines, national university benchmarking, website search trends, and assessment of USC website user needs.
+All architecture of the website is managed by Marketing with due consideration of relevant Queensland and Commonwealth legislation, accessibility guidelines, national university benchmarking, website search trends, and assessment of UniSC website user needs.

 12.3 Marketing must approve all content (written and visual) before it is published on the website.